dgladyshev/message-gateway/README.md

 All request must be signed with basic auth (see WebSecurityConfiguration class for details).
 Important: don't forget to enable CSRF if you wish to make this application safely accessible from outer network.

 Application inserts incoming messages in some table via JDBC Template.
-This table is a queque for other applications which would actually send this messages.
+This table is a queue for other applications which would actually send this messages.

-##bottomline

-The main purpose of this application is to provide unified and simple interface for sending messages via any channel (sms, emails, etc...) and to store this messages in some queue.
-It is quite usefull then you have many services and you don't won't to teach each of them to work with your sms, email and other clients.